 Gov. Ron DeSantis calls for end to FSA standardized tests

-Florida Gov. Ron DeSantis called for an end to the Florida Standards Assessments, calling the system "outdated."
+Florida Gov. Ron DeSantis on Tuesday called for an end to the Florida Standards Assessments, calling the system "outdated."

-The Florida Standards Assessments are standardized tests in reading, writing and math tests designed to measure student performance.
-The test is tied to Florida’s Common Core-based standards, which outline what students should know at the end of each grade.
+The Florida Standards Assessments are standardized tests in reading, writing, and math that are designed to measure student performance.

-Speaking at Doral Academy Preparatory School on Tuesday, DeSantis says the FSA will be replaced by monitoring student progress three times a year.
+Speaking at Doral Academy Preparatory School on Tuesday, DeSantis said the FSA will be replaced by monitoring student progress three times a year.

-"We believe that having results monitored and measured is very, very important, but we also think the FSA is outmoded at this point and we need to move forward with a more nimble and effective approach," said DeSantis.
+"We believe that having results monitored and measured is very, very important.
+But we also think that the FSA is outmoded at this point and that we need to move forward with a more, I'd say, nimble and effective approach," DeSantis said.

-DeSantis said they are currently crafting legislation and the goal is to phase out FSA in 2022-2023.
+DeSantis said state lawmakers are currently crafting legislation and the goal is to phase out FSA by the 2022/23 school year.

+Justin Katz, the president of the Palm Beach County Classroom Teachers Association, released the following statement to WPTV about the governor's announcement:

+"We are reviewing the decision and have no detailed comments at this time, other than to say any reduction in the overuse of standardized testing that detracts from legitimate instructional time and actual education is a plus."

 Scripps Only Content 2021